FanapPlus-OpenSource/messaging-public/FanapPlus.Ghasedak.Client/Readme.md

-# A .NET implementaion of Ghasedak API
+# A .NET Implementaion of Ghasedak API

 Here you can find an .NET implementaion of Ghasedak API (version 5).
 To use it you must create an instance of `GhasedakClient`: